grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 For example:

-> **Warning:** You cannot back up your dashboards in Grafana.
+> **Warning:** Do not back up your dashboards in Grafana.
 You might not be able to recover a dashboard if it is deleted.